mld-0/datetimescan/README.md

 Replaces (disaster-made-of-python) 'dtscan' (see <>)

 So far largely a case-study in asking gpt4 to write functions and their docs (but not in how the whole thing might be laid out - see Continues on how datetimescan::*_datetimes::* always should be been combined).

+For unsorted datetime input, totals from 'splits' / 'sum' may differ between --per 'all' / 'ymd'